Levi2288/Squid_Game/README.md

 Squid game red light, green light gamemode.

-This plugin do not prove the game setting so you have to do that yourself.
+This plugin do not prove the game setting, so you have to do that yourself.